Annotating Arcane Wallpapers using Azure OpenAI, The Hard Way

 Conclusion

-So, what this amazingly useful?
+So, was this amazingly useful?
 Well, not really, but it’s a decent start for the actual image classification I want to do in RSS feeds.

 Was it reliable?
 Well, mostly.
 I had to re-classify maybe 25% of the files once or twice to deal with some glaring errors, but it eventually got things right.
 The nice thing about using gpt-4o is that was clearly part of its training data, since it added enough flavor to the captions to make them actually useful (and, of course, I can now search for them through Finder metadata).